fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 ## <a class="anchor" id="client"></a> Client Configuration

-The foreground interactive client application of TDengine system is taos and application driver, which shares the same configuration file taos.cfg with taosd.
+The foreground interactive client application of DThouse system is taos and application driver, which shares the same configuration file taos.cfg with taosd.
 When running taos, use the parameter `-c` to specify the configuration file directory, such as `taos -c /home/cfg`, which means using the parameters in the taos.cfg configuration file under the /home/cfg/ directory.
 The default directory is /etc/taos.
 For more information on how to use taos, see the help information `taos --help`.
 This section mainly describes the parameters used by the taos client application in the configuration file taos.cfg.

 **Versions after 2.0.
 10.0 support the following parameters on command line to display the current client configuration parameters**